garrentmh/100-days-of-code/log.md

 Today's Progress: Complete the tutorial of Checkbox, DatePicker, Radio, and learn how to use multiple components for Formik for easy usage. use other UI Library like PrimeReact with Formik.

 Thoughts: Finally, learned the main concept for Formik and how to combine any UI Library with it.

+***Day 35 March 24 2023***

+Today's Progress: Learn how to map out properties from an array and show in dropdown menu.
+Also learned how to generate excel from sql or react

+Thoughts: Achieved some success but realised there's a long way to go to finish this simple project.
+And it took a whole afternoon even with Bing AI's help to find out how to work that mapping on property from mysql to display in React